-Over 800 members participate in a wide variety of lectures, courses, peer-led study and discussion groups, educational tours and field trips, and shared interest groups.
+Members participate in a wide variety of lectures, courses, peer-led study and discussion groups, educational tours and field trips, and shared interest groups.
 These learning experiences are led by OLLI-UO members, independent scholars, community experts, and current or retired university faculty in an informal classroom setting.
 An annual or six-month fee unlocks access to program offerings in fall, winter, spring, and summer terms.
 Learners from all backgrounds and levels of education are welcome to enjoy the benefits of membership; a previous affiliation with the University of Oregon is not a requirement to participate.